internetarchive/fatcat/proposals/2020_metadata_cleanups.md

 The current file URL metadata has a few warts:

 - inconsistent or incorrect tagging of URL "rel" type.
-It is possible we should just strip/skip this tag and always recompute from scratch
+It is possible we should just strip/skip this tag and always recompute from scratch.
+Or target just those domains with >= 1% of links, or top 100 domains
 - duplicate URLs (lack of normalization):
     - `http://example.com/file.pdf`
     - `http://example.com:80/file.pdf`